-As sports therapists we should be looking at the body as a whole to identify the chain reactions that occur while moving.
+As sports therapists, we should be looking at the body as a whole to identify the chain reactions that occur while moving.
 Lacking range or strength in one segment of the body can cause another to compensate putting it at higher risk of injury.
-For example, a foot that was not mechanically performing as well as it should could cause injuries along the hip and the back.
+For example, a foot that was not mechanically performing as well as it should cause injuries along the hip and the back.

-This is why an assessment that covers the entire body can help to identify of the original source causing pain and dysfunction.
+This is why an assessment that covers the entire body can help to identify the original source causing pain and dysfunction.

 Here at Injury Active, we aim to identify the weaknesses and build upon them to facilitate optimal movement patterns.
-Whilst doing this we believe that assessments, treatments and rehabilitation should be individualised, specific and functional to the athlete and their sport.
+Whilst doing this we believe that assessments, treatments, and rehabilitation should be individualised, specific and functional to the athlete and their sport.

 Thanks for reading!

 Drew, M. K. and Finch, C. F. (2016) The Relationship Between Training Load and Injury, Illness and Soreness: A Systematic and Literature Review.
 Sports Medicine, Jan; 46 (6); 861-883